Skid Steer Loader Accidents

-- Injuries acquired when performing maintenance on the bucket
+- Injuries acquired when performing maintenance on the loader bucket

-- Crushed limbs, lacerations and catastrophic injury caused by a lowering lift arm
+- Crushed limbs, lacerations, and catastrophic injury caused by a lowering of the movable arm

-The Occupational Safety and Health Administration (OSHA) regulates the industry standards on skid steer loaders and other heavy equipment.
-The agency mandates that specific safety precautions be taken and equipment be installed on the unit to minimize the potential hazards of operating the loader.
-The safety features include:
+The Occupational Safety and Health Administration (OSHA) regulates the industry standards on skid steer loaders and other heavy machines.

 - Seat Belts